leaf icon

 Most volunteer positions are available to individuals 8 and older.
 This information is necessary to determine whether you need to provide certain waivers or need to be accompanied by an adult, guardian, or leader.

-All PHS volunteers are required to complete the “Volunteer Liability Waiver and Release Form."
-This waiver includes Media Rights (permission for PHS the right to use your name, likeness, voice, and biographical information in promotions and a COVID-19 Assumption of Risk, Waiver, and Indemnification.
+All PHS volunteers are required to complete the “2023 PHS Covid-19 Waiver."
+This waiver includes PHS’s Media Rights --permission for PHS to use your name, likeness, voice, and biographical information in promotions and a COVID-19 Assumption of Risk, Waiver, and Indemnification.

 We encourage volunteers to participate as often as their schedule allows.
 For the PHS Philadelphia Flower Show, we recommend volunteering for two or more shifts throughout the week so that you become familiar with the role, and the venue (Philadelphia Convention Center), and have a better volunteer experience.

 No. The information you enter in VolunteerHub takes the place of an application.
-However, certain volunteer positions may require extensive knowledge.
-For example, Horticulture Information Services volunteers at the Flower Show need specific education and knowledge about plants.
+In some cases, certain volunteer positions may require extensive knowledge and the positions are therefore not open to everyone.
+For example, our Plant Expert volunteers at the Flower Show need specific education and knowledge about plants.
+If you have Horticulture knowledge and know best practices for gardening, and are interested in getting involved, please email [email protected] so we can match you with one of these opportunities!

 Volunteer jobs that require additional backgrounds or training are not listed on the main VolunteerHub page.
 Instead, these jobs are assigned unique VolunteerHub URLs.